Sufficient symmetry conditions for free boundary minimal annuli to be the critical catenoid: Introduction

 We consider uniqueness problems for free boundary minimal surfaces in a ball in Euclidean space.
 Nitsche showed that every immersed free boundary minimal disk in $\mathbb{B}^3$ is congruent to the equatorial disk \cite{Nit85SPC}.
-In the same paper, Nitsche claimed the uniqueness conjecture, which is now well-known by Fraser and Li \cite{FL14CSE}, as follows. \begin{conjecture} Every embedded free boundary minimal annulus in $\mathbb{B}^3$ is congruent to the critical catenoid. \end{conjecture} Fraser and Schoen showed that if an immersed free boundary minimal annulus in the unit ball $\mathbb{B}^n, n\ge 3$, has the first Steklov eigenvalue 1, then it is congruent to the critical catenoid \cite{FS16SEB}.
-Using this result, McGrath showed that if an embedded free boundary minimal annulus $\Sigma$ in $\mathbb{B}^3$ is invariant under the reflections through three coordinate planes, $\Sigma$ is congruent to the critical catenoid \cite{McG18ACC}.
+In the same paper, Nitsche claimed the uniqueness conjecture, which is now well-known by Fraser and Li \cite{FL14CSE}, as follows. \begin{conjecture} Every embedded free boundary minimal annulus in $\mathbb{B}^3$ is congruent to the critical catenoid. \end{conjecture} We will denote by $\Sigma$ an embedded free boundary minimal annulus in $\mathbb{B}^3$.

+Fraser and Schoen showed that if an immersed free boundary minimal annulus in the unit ball $\mathbb{B}^n, n\ge 3$, has the first Steklov eigenvalue 1, then it is congruent to the critical catenoid \cite{FS16SEB}.
+Using this result, McGrath showed that if $\Sigma$ is invariant under the reflections through three coordinate planes, $\Sigma$ is congruent to the critical catenoid \cite{McG18ACC}.
 Later, Kusner and McGrath extended this result by replacing the reflections through three coordinate planes with the antipodal map \cite{KM20arXiv}.
+For other rigidity results, see \cite{FS2020SRH,AN2021GTF,KL21FBM,Tra2021GMF,FHM2022FBM}.

+In this paper, we obtain several uniqueness results for the critical catenoid (for full list of theorems, see Section \ref{sec: uniqueness of the critical catenoid}).
+For example,

-On the other hand, using the Alexandrov reflection method, Barbosa and Silva showed if $\partial \Sigma$ is invariant under the reflections through three coordinate planes, then $\Sigma$ is congruent to the critical catenoid \cite{BS20arXiv}.
+\begin{theorem} If $\partial \Sigma$ consists of two congruent components and is invariant under the reflection through a plane, then $\Sigma$ is congruent to the critical catenoid. \end{theorem}

+To show Theorem \ref{thm:congruent with one symmetry}, we obtain some uniqueness results for the critical catenoid under symmetry conditions.
+In addition, we obtain symmetry properties for $\Sigma$.
+Then, observing the Gauss map of $\Sigma$ along a specific curve, we can show that $\Sigma$ is congruent to the critical catenoid.
+For details, see Section \ref{sec:congruent}.

+Now, we consider our two main ingredients of the proof of Theorem \ref{thm:congruent with one symmetry}.
+First, we obtain the following uniqueness theorem for $\Sigma$ with symmetries by reflection planes (see Section \ref{sec:symmetry by planes}). \begin{theorem} If $\Sigma$ has one of the following symmetry conditions, then $\Sigma$ is congruent to the critical catenoid. \begin{itemize} \item $\Sigma$ is invariant under the reflections through two distinct planes. \item $\Sigma$ is invariant under the reflection through a plane that does not meet $\partial \Sigma$. \end{itemize} \end{theorem} The main idea of the proof of Theorem \ref{thm:interior symmetry} comes from the existence of a coordinate plane (a plane passing through the origin) with the following properties: This plane does not meet $\partial \Sigma$ and every plane perpendicular to this plane intersects $\partial\Sigma$ in at most four points (Proposition \ref{prop:existence of a coordinate plane}).
+This observation is derived from new geometric properties of strictly convex curves on $\mathbb{S}^2$ (see Section \ref{sec:geometry of curves}) and the concept of the $flux$ for minimal surfaces (see Section \ref{sec:properties of boundary}).